Occupational Stress: Doctors Suffer When Unable To Save Lives

 Posted on Thursday, August 30th, 2012 at 6:00 am by Life Matters Media

 Psychedelic drugs could prove beneficial to terminally ill patients suffering from anxiety and depression.
-The New York Times’ Lauren Slater outlines researchers’ optimism that such drugs can allay fears of death and dying.
-Psychedelics are undoubtedly controversial.
-The stain of the 1960s experimental phase remains with many American physicians, but some believe the drugs can help.
+The New York Times’ Lauren Slater highlights researchers’ optimism that such drugs can allay fears of death and dying.
+Psychedelics are undoubtedly controversial, and the stain of the 1960s experimental phase remains with many American physicians, but some believe the drugs can help.

 Researchers like Charles Grob, psychiatrist at Harbor-U.C.L.A.
 Medical Center, believe that drugs should be reconsidered as treatment options.
 Grob believes that a mystery remains surrounding drugs’ effectiveness against anxiety.
 “I don’t really have altogether a definitive answer as to why the drug eases the fear of death, but we do know that from time immemorial individuals who have transformative spiritual experiences come to a very different view of themselves and the world around them and thus are able to handle their own deaths differently.”